yagnikpokalperennialsys/blogsystem/readme.md

 # Backend Coding Challenge

 ## Run the app on the docker
- - Created the docker and docker compose file to run the go code and databse into the separate container
+ - Created the docker and docker compose file to run the go code and database into the separate container
 ```
-docker compose up
+make run
 ```
 ![!\[Alt text\](image-3.png)](<doc/image 1.png>)